 Ultimately, your decision to participate in Handicap or Spread betting types should be determined by your ability to accurately predict individual map outcomes according to your competitor’s playstyles and recent form.
 This style of play is generally favoured by more advanced punters as it demands formidable game knowledge in order to be lucrative.

-That said, if you’re considering live-betting, but feel that you currently lack the expertise or confidence for such fast paced play, handicap betting can pose a more comfortable pace.
+That said, if you’re considering live-betting, but feel that you currently lack the expertise or confidence for such fast-paced play, handicap betting can pose a more comfortable pace.
 Just ensure that you study competitors extensively, are comfortable with the proposed odds, and believe that your chosen handicap is feasible.
+Looking for more betting strategies to try out?
+We've covered pick 3 esports betting strategy in another recent guide, with tons of tips on how to test it out on your favorite esports events.